Looking for a great slider plugin for your site? Soliloquy is your match!

-Soliloquy is really easy to get started with – you pretty much just install it and create your first slider.
+Soliloquy is really easy to get started with – you just install the WordPress plugin and then you can create your first slider.

-While there is a Settings area, it only has a few options and doesn’t really affect your soldiers:
+While there is a Settings area, it only has a few options and doesn’t really affect your sliders:

 To create a slider, you head to Soliloquy → Add New.